intino/itrules/README.md

 Since, only one action can be taken, the engine provides a mechanism for prioritizing rules when more than one can be triggered.

-Rule output marks create new triggers from the corresponding attributes in the current frame. `Name`, `Country` and `Birthday` marks in this output will create triggers for the corresponding attributes in the *Person Frame*.
+Output marks create new triggers.
+In this case `Name`, `Country` and `Birthday` marks create triggers using the corresponding attributes from the triggering frame.

 Default rules for primitive types rendered these triggers, producing the following output: